 Focus is on basic theories and concepts related to physical, cognitive, and psychosocial development.
 While specific emphasis will be placed on children and adolescents, a lifespan perspective will be utilized including discussion and content from pre-natal development through issues associated with death and dying.
+Field experience includes 10 hours of observation at the elementary, middle and high schools.
+This course is required for admission to the teacher education program.
 (SB)